evolvingstuff/kNNGen/README.md

 # Start the Docker container
 $ bash standalone_embed.sh start
 ```
+Optionally run `milvus_test.py` to see if that worked.

 Create a `.env` file, and inside of it add your HuggingFace API token, like so:
 ```
 HF_TOKEN=your_hugging_face_api_token_here
 ```
 *Or* add the equivalent to your system's environment variables.